Sperm donation: Provision

 A sperm donor may donate sperm privately or through a sperm bank, sperm agency, or other brokerage arrangement.
 Donations from private donors are most commonly carried out using artificial insemination.

 Generally, a male who provides sperm as a sperm donor gives up all legal and other rights over the biological children produced from his sperm.
-Private arrangements may permit some degree of co-parenting, although this will not strictly be sperm donation, and the enforceability of those agreements varies by jurisdiction.

 Donors may or may not be paid, according to local laws and agreed arrangements.
 Even in unpaid arrangements, expenses are often reimbursed.
 Depending on local law and on private arrangements, men may donate anonymously or agree to provide identifying information to their offspring in the future.
 Private donations facilitated by an agency often use a "directed" donor, when a male directs that his sperm is to be used by a specific person.
 Non-anonymous donors are also called "known donors", "open donors" or "identity disclosure donors".

 A review of surveys among donors came to the results that the media and advertising are most efficient in attracting donors, and that the internet is becoming increasingly important in this purpose.
 Recruitment via couples with infertility problems in the social environment of the sperm donor does not seem to be important in recruitment overall.